 Professor Sean G. Ryan

-Head of School, School of Physics, Astronomy and Mathematics
+Dean of School, School of Physics, Astronomy and Mathematics

 Professor of Astrophysics, Centre for Astrophysics Research